HybridDog/simple_robots/README.md

 > Moves everything from a external storage into the internal storage.
 > However, the selected slot is not used.
 > If there wasn't enough room to fit everything, or the target inventory is missing, then goto a line number.
 > Failing that, shutdown.

+SWAP SELECTED WITH SLOT
+> Swaps the selected slot with the number in the parameter field.
+> If the slot number is invalid, shutdown.

+IF SELECTED EMPTY THEN GOTO
+> If the selected slot is empty,then goto a line number.
+> Failing that, shutdown.

 #AUTHORS